umvirt/multilib/README.md

 ## Preface

-Multilib is subsystem which needed to run 32-bit x86 binaries in 64-bit amd64 environment:
+Multilib is subsystem which needed to run 32-bit x86 binaries in 64-bit amd64 Linux environment:

 * WINE
 * User mode Linux (UML)
 * Some compilers & build utils
 * Old GNU/Linux games and emulators

+Binary GNU/Linux distributions are provide Multilib in proper packages.

-LFS project is provide MLFS book, LFS book version with multilib support.
+LFS project is provide MLFS book.
+MLFS is LFS book version with multilib support.
 It should be built from zero as alternative to LFS.

-Enabling multilib support for every amd64 system is redundant.
+Enabling Multilib support for every amd64 system is redundant.
 In many cases it not needed.
 It can became a heavy ballast which eats disk space and which makes backups bigger.

 ## About